Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 diamond sunglasses Pharrell Williams Tiffany and Co

-Pharrell Williams during Paris Fashion Week on June 23, 2023 in Paris, France.
+Pharrell Williams wears diamond sunglasses during Paris Fashion Week on June 23, 2023, in Paris.
 (Getty Images)

 Musician, producer, and Creative Director of Menswear of Louis Vuitton, Pharrell Williams has been rocking diamond sunnies since his collaboration with LVMH-owned luxury jeweler Tiffany & Co.